mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_resource_policy/README.md

 This example creates three different resource policies in an organization.

 **NOTE**: Resource Policies are currently in Public Preview.
 You will need to
-1. Enable the `Atlas Resource Policies` Beta Feature in your organization.
+1. Enable the `Atlas Resource Policies` Beta Feature in your organization (contact MongoDB Support).
 2. Enable the [Preview Features](../../README.md#preview-features) when running `terraform` commands.